Anas9764/Currency-Converter/README.md

-## Build currency converter Website by using HTML CSS and JavaScript
+## Create a currency converter website using HTML, CSS, and JavaScript.
 ![Output Image](./output.png)